 Strep throat or Streptococcal pharyngitis is the infection and inflammation of the throat, including the tonsils by Group A Streptococcus (GAS) bacteria.
 It is transmitted through respiratory droplets via coughing and sneezing.
 Strep has a climate preference for late winter and early spring.
 It infects with an age preference predominantly affecting children between the ages of 5 and 15.
 However, it can cause infections in individuals of all ages.
-It is highly contagious, due to its potential human to human transmission.
+It is highly contagious, due to its potential human-to-human transmission.
 It can also be transmitted by sharing utensils or consumption of contaminated food.
 Being a very common and contagious infection it affects approximately 11 million people in the US annually.

 An infected person may be contagious even before symptoms begin to appear, and this asymptomatic infectious period lasts for 2-5 days.
 This period is referred to as the incubation period of the infection, and patients remain undiagnosed during this period.
-Due to this, infection rate can increase rapidly in communities as infected individuals are unaware of their condition and may share utensils or be in physical contact with others facilitating transmission of strep.
+Due to this, the infection rate can increase rapidly in communities as infected individuals are unaware of their condition and may share utensils or be in physical contact with others facilitating the transmission of strep.
 Strep may also be transmitted by contact with skin wounds infected by GAS bacteria.
-Prevention of this infectious disease requires proper physical hygiene, not sharing any utensils and covering of mouth while coughing and sneezing.
+Prevention of this infectious disease requires proper physical hygiene, not sharing any utensils, and covering of mouth while coughing and sneezing.

 Etiology of Strep Throat

 Streptococcal pharyngitis is caused by GAS bacteria or Streptococcus pyogenes.
 Other bacterial etiologies include non-group A, beta-hemolytic Streptococci, and fusobacterium.
 Crowded spaces allow for easier transmission of this airborne infection, hence the increased rate of transmission in schools and the military.